department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/va-loan-funding-fee.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="loan-details">Who determines my loan details?</button>
 <div id="loan-details" class="usa-accordion-content">

+We don't determine most details of your home loan.

-Your home loan lender--not VA--determines these details of your loan:
+Your home loan lender will these details of your loan:

 - Interest rate
 - Discount points